constantinadrian/Caterpillar_Montessori_MS_1/README.md

             - The primary color that I choice is lemon-meringue because it inspires: Positivity, Purity and is the symbol of Happiness and Optimism.

-            - The secondary color I used is prussian-blue because it is often associated with Stability and it symbolizes Trust, Loyalty and Confidence.
+            - The secondary color I used is Prussian-blue because it is often associated with Stability and it symbolizes Trust, Loyalty and Confidence.

             - The final color I choose is white to be neutral backdrop to the text and other elements that I used on the page (images) and because White represents Purity and Innocence.